tarikguney/taskcore/README.md

 "Task" simply represents what this application is helping people with.
 "Core" represents its simplicity and how it works on a terminal environment.

-I am developing this application during COVID-19 pandamic, and it is also a sort of a mental escape into a known and controlled world where I know what will happen next.
+I am developing this application during COVID-19 pandemic, and it is also a sort of a mental escape into a known and controlled world where I know what will happen next.
 It feels good that way.

 ## Why?